Postage stamps in the UK, early-mid 20th century

 Edward VIII was only king for a very short time as he abdicated in favour of George VI.
 Only four stamps were produced during his short reign.
 He broke with the tradition of of alternate monarchs' heads facing opposite directions.

-The earliest stamps in general use that I knew as a child showed the head of George VI, show in the next section on stamp duty.
+The earliest stamps in general use that I knew as a child showed the head of George VI, shown in the next section on stamp duty.

 Then when George VI died, stamps showed the young head of Queen Elizabeth II.
 For pictures of these stamps, see the photo of postcards below which opens on click to a larger image.